A Place I Love: Showshoeing at Cathy's Trail

 My snowshoes hang on the wall of my garage awaiting winter’s first deep snowfall.
-Six inches is my minimum for snowshoeing and this winter hasn’t obliged.
-Yet.
+Six inches is my minimum for snowshoeing and most winters accomodate my preferences.

-When it comes, I’m going right out the back door of The Nature Conservancy’s Hauser Nature Center where I work.
+When it happens, I go right out the back door of TNC's Hauser Nature Center where I work.
 There’s a great trail right behind the building.
 Just past the ballfields, a small wooden sign marks the trailhead for “Cathy’s Trail,” named for a sunshiny volunteer who shared her time and talent with us even when her time was ending due to illness.
 Cathy would love this trail, as I do.
 Snowshoes make it possible to enjoy it year-round.

 The beauty of Cathy’s Trail is that it has two loops.
 So you can head back for hot chocolate after a short or long hike